 - Project manager

-What are the entry requirements for Cert 3 Carpentry?
+What are the entry requirements for Certificate III Carpentry?

 There are no educational entry requirements for this qualification, however, all students must be aged 18 years or over at the time of applying.
 Students must have a sense of balance and the ability to cope with the physical demands of the training and assessment that involves manual labour, working at heights, heavy lifting and operation of tools (both manual and power tools).